EBI-COMMUNITY/ebi-selecta/README.md

 Clone this repository:
 `git clone <repo>`

-The codebase for the integrated pipelines can be found here:
+If utilising for COMPARE you will want to obtain the following codebases for the integrated COMPARE pipelines:
  - DTU_CGE
  - EMC_SLIM
  - UAntwerp_Bacpipe
  - RIVM_Jovian

+Alternatively obtain the codebases of the analysis pipelines that you wish to implement in SELECTA.

 Setup the SELECTA database and ensure credentials have been included in the `resources/properties.txt` file.
 See [Database](#database) for more information.